LibraryOfCongress/bagit-java/README.md

 in the bin directory.

 ### NOTE IF USING WITH ECLIPSE
-Simply run "gradle eclipse" and it will automatically create a eclipse project for you that you can import.
+Simply run `gradle eclipse` and it will automatically create a eclipse project for you that you can import.

-### FILENAMES WITH BACKSLASHES (\)
+### FILENAMES WITH BACKSLASHES
 The BagIt specification requires that the only valid path separator is the forward slash /.
-Thus, a backslash (\) in a file name is completely legal.
+Thus, a backslash ( \ ) in a file name is completely legal.
 However, due to a shortcoming in Commons VFS backslashes are supported by BIL.
 Given platform compatability issues, this is not necessarily a bad thing.